 Income inequality in a country is affected by the relative growth of incomes at different points in the income distribution.
 This is intuitive: inequality will shrink if the incomes of the poor tend to grow faster than the incomes of the rich.

 Studying how income levels evolve across the entire distribution is crucial to understanding how the benefits of economic growth are shared in the population.
 Are some people getting richer while others are getting poorer?
 Or is economic growth raising the incomes of all?

 The visualization below tracks income levels in the UK at different points in the income distributions.
 Each line shows the cutoff-incomes for the 10 deciles of the income distribution (i.e. 1st shows you the income that separates the poorest 10% from the next 10% in the income distribution).

-By clicking on ‘Change Country’ you can visualise the same data for 26 other countries.
-The experience of the USA is worth some discussion.
-The bottom half of the income distribution in the USA has not seen any income gains for almost the entire time since 1979 (the short exception are the late 1990s).
+By clicking on ‘Change Country’ you can visualize the same data for 26 other countries.
+The experience of the USA is worth discussing.
+The bottom half of the income distribution in the USA has not seen any income gains for almost the entire period since 1979 (the short exception are the late 1990s).
 This makes the USA an extreme case in terms of inequality, and really an outlier in what is happening to incomes across the distribution over time.

 You can find more empirical data and research in our entry dedicated to incomes across the distribution.

 # How does income inequality differ from consumption inequality?

 The visualization below provides a comparison of inequality in consumption and inequality in incomes for a number of middle-income countries.

 As we can see, consumption inequality in almost all countries is lower than income inequality.
 This is intuitive, since consumption can be smoothed over time, for example, by saving earned income.
 In principle, saving and borrowing allows agrarian societies to have consumption levels that are less volatile—and less reliant on seasonal variation—than incomes.9